 - A new software start-up that provides guidance and tuition for individuals looking to start a micro or small businesses creates a short documentary that features the stories of people who have started a business and failed.
 The software company wants to sell more subscriptions, but knows that if people are not aware of the reality of starting a company and don’t make the right decisions, the results could be catastrophic.
 By running real-life stories of people who have made bad decisions, they create an awareness to get more and better information, and instil a desire to be successful.

 - A social housing provider finds that there is an increasing problem with hoarding from some tenants.
 Rather than rely on eviction, it should be seen as an absolute last resort.
 Understanding that hoarding is a psychological issue, it is possible to help tenants before they reach a situation where eviction is necessary.
 By telling the story of hope to other tenants suffering from this issue, it can give them the confidence to reach out for assistance.

 A real example

-We worked with Raven Housing Trust to create just such a mini documentary, aimed at their customers – the tenants of their social housing – to tell a story of someone suffering from hoarding, who had reached out for help from experts in the field, and had made significant progress.
+We worked with Raven Housing Trust to create just such a mini documentary, aimed at their customers – the tenants of their social housing – to tell a story of someone suffering from a hoarding disorder.
+Chrissy had reached out for help from experts in the field, and had made significant progress.
 The production will be shown to others who are suffering in the same way, with the hope that by delivering the message on a deeper, emotional, human level, more people will seek help before the option of eviction has to be administered – which benefits no-one.
 The video is below.

 We approached Square Daisy with a brief to produce a video that would help us get our messages across to our customers in a simple, yet engaging way.
 They absolutely nailed it.
 The video they produced for us is professional, quality, and it gets our messages across really well.
 It's been a pleasure working with Jovan and Amy, and we look forward to working with them on future projects. - James Groves, Raven Housing Trust